MichaelTien8901/michaeltien8901.github.io/_posts/2019-05-29-FX3-Add-Vendor-Interface.md

 date: 2019-05-29
 ---

-Cypress Community has official document [Vendor Interface in UVC] (https://community.cypress.com/docs/DOC-10532).
+Cypress Community has official document [Vendor Interface in UVC](https://community.cypress.com/docs/DOC-10532).

 Summary as the following